esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 print(f"Cosine Similarity 'note' vs 'note': {similarity[0][0]}")
 ```

+With this small experiment, we have confirmed that the Encoder produces context-dependent word representations, ass opposed to Word2Vec, where *note* would always have the same vector no matter where it appeared.

 ## The Attention Mechanism

-The original attention mechanism is a component in between the Encoder and the Decoder that helps the model to _align_ the important information from the input sequence in order to generate a more accurate token in the output sequence:
+The original attention mechanism (remember this was developed for language translation) is a component in between the Encoder and the Decoder that helps the model to _align_ the important information from the input sequence in order to generate a more accurate token in the output sequence:

 ![The Attention Mechanism](fig/trans3.png)

 In the example above, the attention puts more weight in the input _etudiant_, so the decoder uses that information to _know_ that is should generate _student_.
 Note that if the decoder based it's next work probability just based in the sequence "I am a ..." it could basically generate any word and still sound natural, but it is thanks to the attention mechanism that it preserves the meaning of the input sequence.

-Attention is a neural layer, therefore it can also be plugged-in within the Encoder, this is called self-attention since the mechanism will look at the interactions between the input sequence and the input sequence.
+Attention is a neural layer, therefore it can also be plugged-in within the Encoder, this is called **self-attention** since the mechanism will look at the interactions between the input sequence and the input sequence.
 This is how BERT uses (self-) attention, which is very useful to capture longer-range word dependencies such as correference, where, for example, a pronoun can be linked to the noun it refers to previously in the same sentence.
 See the following example:
 ![The Attention Mechanism](fig/trans5.png)

 There are two sentences, in each one the pronoun "it" refers to a different noun, "animal" or "street", and this is completely depending on the sentence context.
 Thanks to the self-attention BERT relates the pronoun to its relevant correferent.

+For this reason BERT is not only useful as a text classifier but also for individual token classification tasks.

 # BERT for Token Classification